LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-validation/validation-attributes.rst

 Validation Attributes
 =====================

-Within the model of a C# web application, we can define validation rules using attributes.
+Within the ViewModel or model of a C# web application, we can define validation rules using attributes.
 Validation attributes can be applied to model fields.

 .. index::